2013–14 Grambling State Tigers men's basketball team

 The 2013–14 Grambling State Tigers men's basketball team represented Grambling State University during the 2013–14 NCAA Division I men's basketball season.
-The Tigers, led by second year head coach Joseph Price, played their home games at the Fredrick C. Hobdy Assembly Center and were members of the Southwestern Athletic Conference.
-They finished the season 5–24, 3–15 in SWAC play to finish in last place.
-They were ineligible for postseason play due to APR penalties.
-However, the SWAC received a waiver to allow its teams under APR penalties to still participate in the SWAC tournament where Grambling State advanced to the quarterfinals where they lost to Texas Southern.
+The Tigers, led by second-year head coach Joseph Price, played their home games at the Fredrick C. Hobdy Assembly Center and were members of the Southwestern Athletic Conference (SWAC).
+They finished the season 5–24, 3–15 in SWAC play, to finish in last place.
+They were ineligible for postseason play due to Academic Progress Rate (APR) penalties.
+However, the SWAC received a waiver to allow Grambling State's teams under APR penalties to still participate in the SWAC tournament where they advanced to the quarterfinals, losing to Texas Southern.